jamesheald/COIN/README.md

 ```
 [S,w] = obj.run_COIN;
 ```
-The adaptation and state feedback are contained in a cell in S. To plot them:
+The adaptation and state feedback (perturbation plus random observation noise) are contained in a cell in S. To plot them:
 ```
 figure
 plot(S{1}.y,'m.')